Tomisall/ProcessSafteyDB/README.md

 ## Getting Started

 ### Executable Releases
-Exicutables will be Released via Github Releases.
+Executables will be released via Github Releases.
 (Currently we are testing internally but will release in near future).
 These executables have be generated thanks to Pyinstaller.
 ThermalDex has been a Windows first project due to the nature of the devices used for testing, but I will get a MacOS exicutable shortly and aim to generate at least a .deb package for Linux down the line.
 If compatabliity issues are encountered I would recomemend looking to running in Python.

 ### Python Code